Dean-Go-kr/QTTNet/README.md

 # QTTNet: Quantized Tensor Train Neural Networks for 3D Object and Video Recognition

-This is code for implementation of QTTNet
+This is code for the implementation of QTTNet [Paper Link](https://www.sciencedirect.com/science/article/pii/S0893608021002306)

 ## Requirements